Hose's broadbill: Behaviour and ecology

 The generation length (average age of parents in the current population) of the species is 4.2 years.

 The species is omnivorous but mainly feeds on fruit, such as figs and berries.
 It has been recorded eating soft, greyish-yellow berries and small orange figs covered with short, spiky hairs.
 It also eats insects and leaf buds.
 It generally forages in the lower levels of the forest.
 Hose's broadbills are mainly seen alone or in pairs, but small flocks of 6–8 birds are found at fruiting trees.

 Breeding has been observed from April to October.
 It makes a delicate hanging nest out of dead leaves, rattans, and bamboo, with an outer covering of green moss and lichen and a trailing "tail" made of rattan leaves.
 One nest measured around 25 × 15 cm and was hanging from a low, sagging branch 1.5 m high.
 Clutches have 2–4 eggs.
 The time taken for incubation and fledging is unknown.

 Status

-Hose's broadbill is classified as being near-threatened by the International Union for Conservation of Nature due to its a moderately rapid decline in its population caused by habitat destruction at lower altitudes in its range.
+Hose's broadbill is classified as being near-threatened by the International Union for Conservation of Nature due to a moderately rapid decline in its population caused by habitat destruction at lower altitudes in its range.
 It is locally common and occurs in several protected areas like Gunung Mulu National Park, but becomes rarer after deforestation occurs.
 Lowland logging in its range has been extensive, but the species' preference for montane habitats may protect it in the short term.
 Surveys to understand the extent of population decline, studies to find the species' habitat preferences, and protection of areas with suitable habitats are needed to conserve the species.